bottlerocket-os/twoliter/docs/design/README.md

 An example might be a Kubernetes-specific kit which has packages depending on things like glibc or libxcrypt.

 **Variants with External Kits**:
-This use case represents a maintainer that needs to customize their variant without adding any packages of their own.
+This is a project that needs to create a variant without adding any packages of their own.
-Alternatively, this maintainer may be compositing packages from various external sources to create a custom variant.
+This may be a less common use case early on, but could become common if third-parties begin publishing kits.

+**Variants with Packages and External Kits**
+This expected to be the most common use case.
+This project produces a customized variant in which they are adding in-tree-defined packages.
+These maintainers do not want to publish their packages in kits, they just need them for their variant images.

 **Variants with Kits (Bottlerocket Core)**:
 This represents a maintainer that does not need any externally-defined kits in order to build the kits defined in their project.
 Additionally, this user is creating variants in their project.
 The Bottlerocket team is the most likely example of this.
 There may be a few kits and a sample variant defined in the same tree for testing (e.g. `aws-dev`).

+**Variants with Kits and External Kits**
+This represents a maintainer that is creating variants, but also wants to publish or organize their in-tree packages in kits.
+An example might be if we split the `aws-k8s` variants into their own project.

 ### Twoliter New